Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19) outbreak.

 The Benedictine chapter of the Society of Physics Students conducts a multifaceted program to stimulate interest in science and engineering.
 Students also have the opportunity to attend lectures and presentations at nearby universities and research facilities.

 Physics students also have the opportunity to make presentations about research or other independent projects.
 These include the annual student meetings hosted by Argonne and the Associated Colleges of the Chicago Area, as well as various campus and local outreach activities.

 As a Physics major or minor at Benedictine, you will combine knowledge of the physical sciences with the broader background of a liberal education to gain scientific expertise, problem-solving and critical-thinking skills, and an awareness of the impact of pure and applied science on social issues.

-There are three different concentrations in Physics: Physics, Biophysics, and Physics Education.
-In each concentration, you must complete a minimum of 30 semester hours of physics courses, at least nine of which must be upper-division (300 level) courses.
+You must complete a minimum of 30 semester hours of physics courses, at least nine of which must be upper-division (300 level) courses.
 You must also complete the three-course sequence of Calculus with Analytic Geometry and a course in Differential Equations.
 The Physics program gives each individual student the freedom to choose courses that are consistent with their goals and aspirations in consultation with a faculty advisor.
-Students who are contemplating graduate studies in physics are advised to complete either the Physics or Biophysics concentrations as well as additional courses in applied mathematics.
+Students who are contemplating graduate studies in physics may be advised to complete additional courses in applied mathematics.

 A degree in Physics can be your first step to pursuing a career in a variety of exciting science and non-science fields.
-Typical career paths in physics include education and pure and applied research positions in industry and government for the problem-solving expertise of a physics graduate include:
+In addition to basic and applied research, positions in industry and government for the problem-solving expertise of a physics graduate include: